 '''

 file: mydir

 owner: tux

 group: project3

 user::rwx

 group::r-x

-other:---
+other::---

 '''

-The output of getfacl precisely reflects the mapping of permission bits and ACL entries as described in Section 24.3.1, "ACL Entries and File Mode Permission Bits" (page 344).
 The first three output lines display the name, owner, and owning group of the directory.
 The next three lines contain the three ACL entries owner, owning group, and other.
 In fact, in the case of this minimum ACL, the getfacl command does not produce any information you could not have obtained with ls.